Skip to content

 Washing your wig properly is one of the best things you can do to protect your investment and keep it looking its best.
 While it might feel a little different than washing your own hair, the process is straightforward once you get the hang of it.
 The goal is to cleanse the hair and cap gently without causing tangles or putting stress on the delicate knots.
 Think of it as a pampering session for your wig that restores its softness and shine.
 By following a consistent routine with the right techniques, you’ll ensure your beautiful human hair wig stays in gorgeous condition for as long as possible.
 Let’s walk through the simple, step-by-step process together.

-Step 1: Gently Detangle Before Washing
+Step 1: Gently Detangle Before You Wash

 Before you even turn on the water, take a moment to gently detangle your wig.
 This is a crucial first step that prevents small tangles from turning into bigger knots during washing.
 Using a wide-tooth comb or simply your fingers, start at the ends of the hair and carefully work your way up toward the roots.
 This bottom-up approach is the gentlest way to remove any snags without pulling or stretching the hair fibers.
 Taking these few extra minutes to prep your wig will make the entire washing process smoother and help maintain the integrity of the hair.